Historical Architecture in Qom

 Since this city has kept its connection to its root culture and traditions, many local Bazaars are found here.

-Unlike modern shopping centers, every aspect of native culture, from the local products to common foods, carpets, copper pots can be found in Qom Bazaars.
+Unlike modern shopping centers, every aspect of native culture, from the local products to common foods, carpets, and copper pots can be found in Qom Bazaars.

 Timcheh is a roofed hall bazaar comprised of a couple of shops which is the main trade center of Qom’s silk carpets.